Passengers of the Titanic: Bulgarian passengers

 According to official data from Lloyd's insurance company, 38 of the passengers aboard the Titanic, were Bulgarians.
 There are assumptions that the number of Bulgarian citizens exceeds 50.

-Near the town of Troyan in Bulgaria, there is a cenotaph monument to the 8 inhabitants of the village of Gumoshtnik who died, whose names were probably not on the list of the insurance company.
+Near the town of Troyan, there is a cenotaph monument to the 8 inhabitants of the village of Gumoshtnik who died, whose names were probably not on the list of the insurance company.
 The estimated number of surviving Bulgarians is 15, with many remaining in the United States.
-In memory of the Bulgarians who died on the Titanic from the village of Terziysko - Minko Angelov and Hristo Danchev, a folk song was created.
+In memory of the Bulgarians who died on the Titanic from the village of Terziysko – Minko Angelov and Hristo Danchev – a folk song was created.